neerajcodes888/Library-Management-System/README.md

-## A simple Library Management System implemented using PHP, HTML, CSS, and JavaScript.
+## A  Library Management System implemented using PHP, HTML, CSS, and JavaScript.

 ## Table of Contents